 Born and raised in Flint, Congressman Dan Kildee is a lifelong Michigander.
-In Congress he has proven he can bring people together and get real results for his constituents and Michigan.
+In Congress, he has proven he can bring people together and get real results for his constituents by:

-- Fighting Blight In Michigan: In just his first term, Congressman Kildee secured hundreds of millions of dollars in federal funds to help strengthen neighborhoods, raise home values and make communities safer by removing abandoned houses across Michigan, including in Flint, Saginaw and Detroit.
+- Fighting Blight in Michigan: Congressman Kildee secured hundreds of millions of dollars to help strengthen neighborhoods, raise home values and make communities safer by removing abandoned houses across Michigan, including in Flint and Saginaw.

 - Getting Real Aid for Flint Families During the Water Crisis: During the water crisis in Flint, Congressman Kildee worked tirelessly to bring much needed relief to Flint families.
-He led the fight – bringing Democrats and Republicans together in Congress – to pass legislation to bring over $100 million in federal funds to the city to aid in its recovery.
-And he worked across the aisle to pass laws to prevent a similar crisis from happening in the future.
-Lastly, he worked with the Obama Administration to secure additional hundreds of millions to help Flint recover, including Medicaid expansion, funding for new jobs and nutritious foods.
+He led the fight – bringing Democrats and Republicans together – to secure $100 million to help replace lead pipes and expand health care to residents.
+Kildee also worked to expand Medicaid for families, establish the Flint Registry and fund critical support services for children, including Head Start education and nutritious foods.